FeiLiuEM/PageRank-weight-drug/README.md

 # PageRank for multi-target drug discovery

-This is an application of personalization-weight-PageRank in drug development.
-It is designed for simplified the calculation of molecular dynamics simulations between large numbers of proteins and small molecule drug/pharmacophores based on Markov decision process (MDP).
+This is an application of personalization-weight-PageRank in drug discovery.
+It is designed for simplify the calculation of molecular dynamics simulations between large numbers of proteins and small molecule drug/pharmacophores based on Markov decision process (MDP).
 We use PageRank by python library `NetworkX` for multi-target drug discovery.

 # How to use it